 • Base plug-ins supplied by Stibo DX that provide self-contained functional extensions.
-These plugins have no dependencies other than CUE itself and freely available system components such as the nodeJS engine.
+These plugins have no dependencies other than CUE itself and freely available system components such as the nodeJS engine or Java, unless specifically stated.
 All the information you need to install and configure base plug-ins is here.
 The following base plug-ins are currently available: